 Wonderstruck!
 Dumbfounded!
 Arrival movie confounds you as it crushes dams of conventions.
 It is the arrival of a change, a different outlook at the word ‘alien’.
-So many movies we have seen hitherto, all showing aliens in an ugly limelight, branding them destroyers, marauders or invaders.
+So many movies we have seen hitherto, all showing aliens in ugly limelight, branding them destroyers, marauders or invaders.
 It used to paint the same old picture with its destructive cliches.

 Arrival movie changes everything.
-Your perception about strangers in our land.
+Your perception of strangers in our land.
 It stresses on the fact they could be here for a reason other than war.
 The movie unfolds gorgeously from a stupefying elusive pickle into a mind-boggling explosive revelation.
 That’s the entire driving force on which Arrival runs.

-Direction of Arrival Movie
+The Direction of Arrival Movie

-In particular I love how Denis Villeneuve imparts tranquil focus to his frames.
+In particular, I love how Denis Villeneuve imparts tranquil focus to his frames.
 Everything happens for a reason.
 It merges and overlaps with wistful thinking and asks of you to do the same.
 In those momentary transitions you are forced to hear your thoughts, you think of the possibilities and given his reputation try to envision the figurative side of the story.

-Plot of the Arrival Movie (Minor Spoilers Ahead)
+The Plot of the Arrival Movie (Minor Spoilers Ahead)